EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/index.md

 	{: .note-title }
 	After installing frameworks and workloads a reboot of Visual Studio may be necessary.

 3. Start the eShopLegacyWebForms application.
 From Visual Studio, click **Start** or press **F5**.
 The sample application is a simple store management page with view, create, edit, and delete functions.
-Explore the application, make reference of the different actions and page views.
+Explore the application, and make reference of the different actions and page views.

     {: .note-title }
-	> If the application does not run on the first try, Start the application a second time.
+	> If the application does not run on the first try, start the application a second time.
 The first time building the project occasionally hits a race condition where resources are not yet ready for the application to run.
 Running the app a second time typically works.

 	![](img/2-eshop-start.png)